engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

 If `skip=True`, a call won't be repeated when an identical call has already been made for a sqlite database.
 Repeats are identified using hashes of call dictionaries.
 If the contents of `"call"` change at all (even one character), they are considered unique calls.
+Being Python dictionaries, the order of call parameters doesn't matter.
 If `skip=False`, existing data is replaced when a new call has the same hash.
 Metadata does not affect hashes or call skipping.

 **Asynchronous calling**

 For local servers, asynchronous calling can increase performance substantially.
 Enable it by adding `asynchronous: True` to a server's details in `config.yml`.
 By default, the number of threads adjusts according to the number of CPUs available (see `max_workers` for [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)).
 In this mode a job must finish before responses are saved.

-**Discarding unwanted data with `keep`**
+**Discarding unwanted JSON data with `keep`**

 SGEX saves the entire response for each API call by default.
 Instead, `keep` can be used to specify what JSON data to save.
 For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded. `keep` only works for top-level items, not nested data.